PANhuihuihuihui/legal/huggface/README.md

 - [x]

 ## Backgroud
-- HKLII dataset stat
-    - this is stat summary of token length of in each paragraph
+- HKLII dataset stat(summary of token length of in each paragraph)

     | stat value | value    |
     |:----------:|:--------:|
     |count |  2.851737e+06  |